Grafton, New Hampshire: Free Town Project

-Grafton is an active hub for Libertarians as part of the Free Town Project, an offshoot of the Free State Project.
-Grafton's appeal as a favorable destination was due to its absence of zoning laws and a very low property tax rate.
-Grafton was the focus of a movement begun by members of the Free State Project that sought to encourage libertarians to move to the town.
+In 2004, Grafton became the focus for Libertarians as part of the Free Town Project (a single-town version of the Free State Project).
+One of the goals was to advocate for legal changes.
+Grafton's appeal as a favorable destination was due to its absence of zoning laws and a then-low property tax rate.
+John Babiarz, a Grafton resident and prominent member of the Libertarian Party, encouraged libertarian people to move there.